ngs-docs/2016-aug-nonmodel-rnaseq/n-quality.rst

 We are *not* going to show you how to look at these files right now - you need to copy them to your local computer to do that.
 We'll show you that tomorrow.
-But! we can show you what they look like, because I've made copiesd of them for you:
+But! we can show you what they look like, because I've made copies of them for you:

 * `0Hour_ATCACG_L002_R1_001.extract_fastqc/fastqc_report.html <http://2015-may-nonmodel.readthedocs.org/en/latest/_static/0Hour_ATCACG_L002_R1_001.extract_fastqc/fastqc_report.html>`__
 * `0Hour_ATCACG_L002_R2_001.extract_fastqc/fastqc_report.html <http://2015-may-nonmodel.readthedocs.org/en/latest/_static/0Hour_ATCACG_L002_R2_001.extract_fastqc/fastqc_report.html>`__